 The downward journey was swifter or so it seemed.
 “We have half an hour till the train arrives.
 S o lets spend some time around the town.” said Ravi and we all agreed.
 Besides a stroll across a few blocks would do all of us a world of good after that heavy lunch.

-Most of the houses and guest accommodations are beautifully decorated with colorful flowers and calligraphy such as the Feldererhof inn.
+Most of the houses and guest accommodations are beautifully decorated with colorful flowers and calligraphy.
 We passed by a beautiful cafe restaurant at the edge of the street, caressed gracefully by the hill behind it.
 The bushy flowers carefully lined on its balcony and windows provided a colorful contrast.
 A large 2-storey house with a lawn and well maintained, clean porch caught my eye.
 Someday I would love to live in such a house in measured recluse.

 The next plot of land was a grazing ground for cattle.
 People in this part of the world don’t worship their cattle but certainly keep them well-fed and safe from traffic.
 Speaking of traffic, there was hardly any, barring a few vehicles at the road intersections.
 Later in our entire trip, we noted these were the common features of every town in Austria – even the remotest of villages.